 Submitting your illustrations, pictures and other artwork (such as multimedia and supplementary files) in an electronic format helps us produce your work to the best possible standards, ensuring accuracy, clarity, accessibility, and a high level of detail.

 This guide will explain how to effectively prepare your artwork for electronic submission to our journals.
 Following these instructions will ensure your figures are reproduced to the highest possible standards and your article is published as quickly and efficiently as possible.

 All figures must:

-- All figures should be supplied as separate files, unless you are using LaTeX.
+- Be supplied as separate files, unless you are using LaTeX.

 - Resolution: colour and black and white halftone images must be saved at 300 dpi (dots per inch) at approximately the final size.
 Line drawings should be saved at 1000 dpi, or 1200 dpi if very fine line weights have been used.
 Combination figures must be saved at a minimum of 600 dpi.

 - If in any doubt, submit the source files that were used to create your figures.

 If after reading this you require any further guidance on creating suitable electronic figures, please contact your Press editor who will be able to advise you further.

 In order to help prospective authors to prepare for submission and to reach their publication goals, we also offer a range of high-quality manuscript preparation services – including figure preparation – delivered in partnership with American Journal Experts.
 You can find out more here.

 To ensure that images and figures published in Cambridge journals are accessible and understandable by all, we strongly encourage authors to carefully consider elements such as colour use, contrast, and text clarity when preparing images and figures for inclusion in any submitted article.